dongwq/shiro-demo/readme.md

 RBAC and valdate code for Gails with Shiro and simple captcha
 =====================================

-> user shiro for RBAC
+- use shiro for RBAC
-> user simple captcha for validate code
+- use simple captcha for validate code

 ##Change Log
 v0.0.1@2013-06-05